 The initial stages of the attack gave much credence to White Eagle's medicine.
 The Indians had surprised the hide-hunters.
 They had taken two scalps early.
 They had captured a few wagons full of hides.
 They had made repeated charges with few casualties.
 However, they had not been able to penetrate any of the structures.

-Quanah Parker himself had raced straight for the front door of one of the structures, backed his horse up to the front door and tried kicking the door down.
+Quanah Parker himself had raced straight for the front door of one of the structures, backed his horse up to the front door, and tried kicking the door down.
 But the door held.
 At one point Quanah Parker even dismounted and tried to knock the door down with the butt of his rifle, but the door held.

-White Eagle, sitting naked on his horse, yes naked, both horse and warrior painted yellow for battle, began to see his big medicine quickly go down hill.
+White Eagle, sitting naked on his horse, yes naked, both horse and warrior painted yellow for battle, began to see his big medicine quickly go downhill.

-He watched as the whites recovered from the initial shock of the attack, and realizing that the Indians were not going to be able to penetrate the structures, the buffalo hunters began to realize a certain confidence in survival which began to equate into more accuracy in their shooting.
+He watched as the whites recovered from the initial shock of the attack, and realizing that the Indians were not going to be able to penetrate the structures, the buffalo hunters began to realize certain confidence in survival which began to equate to more accuracy in their shooting.
 Yes, once calm took over among the whites, their shooting slowed and became much more accurate.

 The Indians found that after having killed just about all of the hide hunter's horses and stock, as the battle wore on the only thing being killed were other Indians.
 A meeting was quickly held by the Indian leadership to determine whether it was wise to continue the attack.

 Quanah Parker, himself wounded, questioned whether White Eagle's medicine had run its course.
 When a bullet suddenly killed White Eagle's horse which must have looked like quite the target because it was painted yellow, the matter was pretty well resolved.
 The Indians decided to move away to what they considered out of range and made no more attacks on the structures.